No amount of winery tours prepares you for the hands-on, hard labour of winemaking.

 What did I do?

-I helped in the onsite Lab where sugar and acid levels in the grapes is tested.
+I helped in the onsite Lab where sugar and acid levels in the grapes are tested.
 I manually crushed grape samples; all 13 varieties grown across the estate and sourced from specialist growers are tested for ripeness to know when to pick.
 It’s a balancing act, the sugars need to be high but not too high and the acids low but not too low.

 I visited some of the 400 hectares (1,000+ acres) of vineyards and I was blown away by the scale, seeing rows upon rows upon rows of vines over Kits Coty, one of the best vineyard sites in the UK on beautifully white chalk soil.
 A view you’d expect in France or Italy but it was a pinch me moment to overlook the rolling hills of home.

 One of my most memorable moments was filling barrels for oak aged Bacchus - Kits Coty Bacchus 2025.
 Using the barrel spear to fill the barrels to the perfect height - 94% full - required real skill and it took me a few goes to master it.
-The wine rose really fast and crescendoed up far above my head, a volcano of grape juice covering me head to toe three times.
+The wine rose really fast and crescendoed up far above my head, a volcano of grape juice covering me head to toe… three times.
 My initiation complete!

 I touched pretty much every blend of the 2025 vintage.
 My three weeks in the winery were reminiscent of the total length of the champagne harvest but here in the UK this extends to mid October in 2025.
 Brave are the souls who give their all to make what we thought could never be possible; make great wine in the UK.
 I am incredibly proud to be part of this burgeoning young industry, to make it award winning and put it on the map globally.